rtusher/dssgettingandcleaning/CodeBook.md

 ##What the Function *run_analysis* will do?

-- Merge the two datasets

-- Create a tidy dataset inserting columns of the labels obtained from the Features and Activities files
+1. Read the Measures and Activities in the main folder/directory

+2. Obtain a 'cleaned' list of the Features in our interest (Those containing 'mean' and 'std' in their names)

+3. Read each  dataset from it's source folder/directory

+  1. Read a the file

-- Extract the columns that contains Mean and
+  2. Extract the columns that contains that are in the 'cleaned' list of Features

+  3. Add two columns: one for the subject, and another for the activity

-- Change the names of the variables/columns for readability
+  4. Change the names of the variables/columns for readability

-1. Replaces the string '()' with empty string
+	1. Replacing the string '()' with empty string

-2. Replaces all ocurrences of '-' with '.'
+	2. Replacing all ocurrences of '-' with '.'

+4. Merge the two datasets

+5. Obtain the summary grouping by activity name and subject id.

+6. Writes the summary to a file named 'TidyDataSetToUpload.txt' in the working directory.

 ##The Measurements of the Experiment